Remembering the men from the Kingsdown and Creekside Cluster

 William was one of nearly 35,000 soldiers lost without a known grave who are recorded on the Arras Memorial.
 There were 368 casualties (killed, missing, injured) in the planned attack on German lines.
 The fighting was intense followed by counter attack.
 This explains the inability to recover William's body.

-William Henry Laker was awarded the Victory and British War Medals:-
+William Henry Laker was posthumously awarded the British War and Victory Medals:-

 British War Medal